jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 }
 ```

 An `XML` doc comment helps you remember what it's for.
-Even if you have not much to write, a slight addition of detail can make the reader get an "aha" moment of recognition.
+Even if you have not much to say, a slight addition of detail can make the reader get an "aha" moment of recognition.

-There's a lot of other options for writing doc comments, that will be covered in this article.
+There's a lot of other options for writing doc comments, that we will cover in this article.

 Declutter Your Code!
 --------------------

 See, the doc comments are put in the code, and it can get quite crowded with them.

 I couldn't even give a good example: it'd overpower this very article just as it'd overpower your code.
-Here's a one anyway where `<summary>` tags take up much of the space.
+Here's a one anyway where `<summary>` tags take up much of the space:

 ```cs
 /// <summary>